Locally conformally Kahler manifolds admitting a holomorphic conformal flow: Holomorphic conformal flows on LCK manifolds

 Applying \cite{_OV_Automorphisms_}, we obtain that a compact LCK manifold which satisfies the assumptions of \ref{_confo_then_Z_Theorem_} always admits an automorphic potential.
 This gives the following corollary:

 \corollary Let $M$ be a compact LCK manifold, and $\rho:\; \R \times M \arrow M$ a holomorphic conformal flow of diffeomorphisms on $M$.
 Assume that $\rho$ is lifted to a flow of non-isometric homotheties on the K\"ahler covering $\tilde M$ of $M$.
-Then $M$ admits an authomorphic potential, and its monodromy is $\Z$.
+Then $M$ admits an authomorphic potential.

 {\bf Proof} Let $\omega_0$ be the Gauduchon Hermitian form associated with $\omega$.
 It is a Hermitian form which is conformally equivalent to $\omega$ and satisfies $dI d(\omega^{n-1})=0$, where $n = \dim_\C M$.
 As shown in \cite{_Gauduchon_1984_}, such a form always exists, and is unique up to a constant.
 The constant can be chosen in such a way that $\int_M \omega^n_0=1$, and in this case $\omega_0$ is preserved by any conformal holomorphic diffeomorphism.